 The traditional yellow butter you know and love might be on par in terms of calories, but ghee is richer in vitamins A, D, and E, which can help repair damaged skin, improve vision, help balance your hormones, and regulate your metabolism.

-Ghee also contains 25 percent medium and short chain fatty acids compared to normal butter which contains only 12-15 percent.
-Butyric acid, one of the short chain fatty acids found in ghee has been linked to overall better gastrointestinal health as well as helping the body use it for fuel more efficiently.
+Ghee also contains 25 percent medium and short chain fatty acids compared to normal butter which contains only 12 to 15 percent.
+Unlike long-chain fatty acids, medium chain triglycerides are rapidly broken down and go straight to the liver where they can be used as an instant energy source and are less likely to be stored as fat.
+Butyric acid, one of the short chain fatty acids found in ghee has been linked to better gastrointestinal health, anti-inflammatory properties as well as helping the body use it for fuel more efficiently.

-Recent science has even shown that people who consumed higher amounts of ghee had a lower occurrence of coronary heart disease, lower LDL cholesterol, improvements in psoriasis, and enhancement of memory, and it even has a positive effect on wound healing.
+Recent science has even shown that people who consumed higher amounts of ghee had a lower occurrence of coronary heart disease, lower LDL cholesterol, improvements in psoriasis, and enhancement of memory.
+It may even have a positive effect on wound healing.

 Now, back to the fat issue.

-Even though ghee is high in saturated fat, studies have shown that to think that saturated fat is ‘bad’ for you might be an oversimplification of the cold hard facts.
+Even though ghee is high in saturated fat, studies have shown that the old school thought of of all saturated fat is ‘bad’ for you might be a grand oversimplification.

-The relationship between the dietary intake of fats and health is very complicated.
+The relationship between the dietary intake of fats and health is complicated.

-Fats overall, including saturated fats, are important for our health and wellness.
-Like just about all foods, there’s of course a spectrum of crummy fats (think processed, refined, fried and hydrogenated) and then there’s nutrient powerhouse fats like those found in ghee and avocado.
+Fats overall, even including some saturated fats, are important for our health and wellness.
+Like just about all foods, there’s of course a spectrum of crummy fats (think processed, refined, and hydrogenated) and then there’s nutrient powerhouse fats like those found in ghee and avocado.